tudelft/inertiaEstimation/README.md

 ## Reproduce paper results

-If you're running linux, you should be able to do
+If you're running linux, you should be able to do `make table`.
-1. `pip install -r requirements.txt`
-2. `make figures`
-3.